All incoming first-year students are required to live on campus for two academic years.*

 - Game rooms

 - Joseph Edward Gallo Recreation and Wellness Center

-- Outdoor tennis court
+- Outdoor basketball and tennis courts

 - Two new outdoor recreation fields

 An enhanced living experience that integrates an academic field of study and living with similar-minded student scholars

 - Natural Sciences Learning Communities